What to Expect:

 When you walk up to the front doors, you’ll see a few smiling greeters who are excited to say hello and shake your hand.
 If hand shaking isn’t your thing, no big deal.
 We WON’T make it awkward.
 We have Valet Parking available for everyone.
 It’s our gift to you.
 And no, our guys won’t accept tips, no matter what!

-You can check kids into our nursery, preschool and grade school age programs at the Welcome Center.
+You can check kids into our nursery, preschool and grade school age programs in the hallway at the "Check In" counter -under the lights!
 We take your kids’ safety very seriously, so we have a quick process to increase security.
 If you have any special needs or have some information that you would like our Kids Workers to know, please tell us!
-Just find someone with a nametag lanyard on.
+Just find someone with a name tag lanyard on.
 We want to give your child the best possible experience at The Rock.

 We sing new worship songs, old hymns, and everything in between.
 If you like variety, we have it.